AEW World Championship: History

+"Real World Championship"

+CM Punk returned to AEW for the debut episode of Collision on June 17, 2023.
+During his promo, he held a red bag he described as containing "something he never lost".
+The following month, Punk unveiled the contents of the bag to be the AEW World Championship belt that he had won at the 2022 All Out.
+He subsequently referred to himself as the "real world's champion" as he was never defeated for the title, and then spray painted a black X on the center plate (the X being a symbol Punk had used throughout his career in reference to his straight edge lifestyle).
+While the "Real World Championship" was not officially recognized by AEW, Punk defended the title on AEW programming.
+However, following a legitimate backstage incident that occurred at All In on August 27, Punk's contract was terminated and the "Real World Championship" was subsequently dropped.

 Belt design

-The standard AEW World Championship belt has five plates on a black leather strap.
-The large center plate prominently has the AEW logo at the center, with a diamond outline behind the logo.
+The standard AEW World Championship belt has five plates on a black leather strap, and the plates are silver and gold.
+The large center plate prominently has a relief AEW logo at the center, with a diamond outline behind the logo.
 Above the logo is a banner that reads "WORLD", while below the logo is another banner that reads "CHAMPION".
-Below this banner is a nameplate to display the reigning champion's name.
-The two inner side plates are tall and skinny, with the AEW logo again at the center.
-Above and below this logo are two halves of the globe.
-The two outer side plates are similar to the inner ones but slightly smaller.
+At the end of each of these banners are parts of the globe.
+Below the lower banner is a nameplate to display the reigning champion's name.
+Filigree fills in the rest of the plate.
+The two inner side plates are tall and narrow.
+Originally, the inner side plates had AEW's logo at the center while above and below this logo were two halves of the globe.
+The two outer side plates were similar to the inner ones but slightly smaller.
 The belt design was inspired by the Mid-South North American Heavyweight Championship belt, and AEW wanted their design to be significantly similar to that belt.
 It was created by well-known professional wrestling championship belt maker Dave Millican.

+After Samoa Joe won the championship at Worlds End on December 30, 2023, he ditched MJF's custom belt and brought back the standard championship belt at Dynamite: Homecoming on January 10, 2024, but with a slight change to the inner side plates, which were updated with a removable center section that can be customized with the reigning champion's logo (similar to WWE's championship belts).
+The default side plates consist of globes and AEW's logo sits above and below the removable section.